Worklytics/psoxy/docs/sources/msft-365/README.md

 application is created, the user will be set as the `owner` of that application, providing ongoing access to read and update the application's settings.
 At that point, the general role can be removed.

-Step (3) is performed by a Microsoft 365 administrator via the Azure AD web console.
+Step (3) is performed via the Azure AD web console through an user with administrator permissions.
 Running the `terraform` examples for steps (1)/(2) will generate a document with specific instructions for this administrator.
 This administrator must have, at minimum, the following role in your Microsoft 365
 tenant: